The Investor's Refi Mindset: It's Not About the Payment, It's About the Paycheck

 Why Refi Is Different for Investors

 Homeowners refinance to lower their payment.
 Investors refinance to recycle capital.
 That's the mindset shift.
-You're not trying to save $200 a month.
+You're not trying to save $200/month.
 You're trying to pull $50,000 out of a property and put it into the next one.
-That's velocity of capital.
-The more you can recycle, the faster you scale.
 One property becomes two.
 Two becomes four.
 The refi is the engine.

 HELOC as a Revolving Deal Fund

-What if you don't want to refi the whole loan?
 A HELOC on your primary residence gives you a revolving line.
 Draw when you need a down payment, pay it back when you sell or refi the new property.
 Interest-only during the draw period.
-A $100K line at 8% costs you $667 a month in interest if you've drawn the full amount.
-Use $30K for a down payment? $200 a month.
-It's a bridge, not a permanent loan.
+A $100K line at 8% costs $667/month if fully drawn.
+Use $30K for a down payment? $200/month.

 The Refi-or-Sell Decision Framework

 1. Does the property still cash flow after a refi?
 If post-refi DSCR stays above 1.25, you can hold and pull equity.
-If it drops below, you're eating into margin.
-Maybe it's time to sell.
+If it drops below, maybe it's time to sell.

 1. What's the tax hit on a sale?
 Appreciation triggers capital gains.
 A 1031 exchange defers it, but you've got 45 days to identify and 180 to close.
-A cash-out refi avoids the sale entirely — no tax event.
+A cash-out refi avoids the sale entirely — no tax event, no depreciation recapture, no 1031 clock.
 Sometimes the refi is the cleaner move.
-You're not triggering depreciation recapture.
-You're not starting the 1031 clock.
-You're just moving money from one pocket to another.
-The IRS doesn't care.
-That's the beauty of it.

-One more thing: LTV matters for refi too.
-The higher you go, the higher the rate.
+One more thing: LTV matters for refi pricing.
 75% LTV might get you 7.25%.
 80% might push you to 7.5% or 7.75%.
-The extra 5% in loan proceeds probably isn't worth the rate bump.
-Run the math.
 Sometimes pulling 70% instead of 75% saves you 25 basis points — and that 25 bps can mean the difference between a property that cash flows and one that doesn't.
 The refi isn't just about how much you can pull.
 It's about how much you should pull.
-Restraint is a strategy.

 Was this helpful?